Essential things to know before Annapurna Circuit Trek

 The cons of trekking Annapurna Circuit with a group

-- If you are an independent traveler, then being with a group and going through their itineraries could be surprising to you.
+- If you are an independent traveler, being with a group and going through their itineraries could be surprising.

 - It could be a little bit more expensive than going alone; however, you will feel its worth in the very instance.